kivy/kivy-ios/README.rst

 - iPhone Simulator (x86_64)
 - iPhone / iOS (armv7 and arm64)

+You can select between Python 2.7 or Python 3.7 by specifying the recipes `python2` or `python3` when building.

 These recipes are not ported to the new toolchain yet:

 - lxml